team3cord/PCS-JS-immersion/notes/capstone.md

 * express posts.js in app/controllers => requires post.js => creates a new instance of router => creates router.get & router.post => exports router
 * ng index.html => list.ctrl.js  A

+---

+* using bcrypt to hash & salt users pw => use asynchronous (4x as many requests/ 3x faster per)
+*